muellners/research/src/content/fineract-common-deployment-issues.md

 * https://guides.github.com/introduction/flow/

-##A Few Deployment Concerns & important notes
+##Few Deployment Concerns & important notes
 Let’s look at few deployment related issues now:
 ###A. Timezone Tenant Configuration:
 Each date in a loan schedule, loan product date or charges payment date posted may jump one date back or more if the Time Zone of the Tenant is not properly set up.